ProfessorNavigator/mlinpxplugin/README.md

 Plugin for [MyLibrary](https://github.com/ProfessorNavigator/mylibrary).
 This plugin imports books collections from .inpx files.

 ## Installation
+MLInpxPlugin can be installed to any directory.
+Only compulsory condition is: translation file (MLInpxPlugin.mo) should be in <path_to_mylibrary_executable>/../share/locale/<language_code>/LC_MESSAGES.
+Only English language will be available otherwise.
 ### Linux
 `git clone https://github.com/ProfessorNavigator/mlinpxplugin.git`\
 `cd mlinpxplugin`\